 J: What does the medical staff look like?

 W: What I can say (not 100% sure of their numbers) from Medi-Clinic themselves, there is a head physician that happens to be the same head physician that looks after the entire Cycle Tour, and then they have four doctors in the room and a few nurses, perhaps five or six.
 However, what is key to them is that they get the full medical details and history of each rider on file beforehand.
 Our infrastructure is really important here.
 One anecdote that I love, in 2016 at Boschendal, there was a rider arriving at the start line, and he had just been stung by a scorpion.
 Luckily he had the good sense to take a picture of the scorpion, and he came into the race hospital to show them the bite and the picture.
 The Medi-Clinic staff was then able to very quickly assemble what they needed to treat him.
-The team involved included not only the network of doctors and the toxicologist, but also the expert on scorpions, who could make sure that they had correctly identified the scorpion and provide the right advice.
+The team involved included not only a network of doctors and the toxicologist but also experts on scorpions, who could make sure that they had correctly identified the scorpion and provided the right advice.

 What I love about this story is that the chap actually finished the Epic at the end.

 A race carefully monitored from start to finish

 Dimension Data, a member of the NTT group, is once again the official technology partner of the Absa Cape Epic, the world’s premier mountain bike race.
 The organisation is solely responsible for providing connectivity along the way.
 Worldwide, sporting events are transforming themselves into digital-ready organisations that keep fans and athletes connected in real-time and that leverage the power of big data to make predictions, prevent injury, improve engagement and allow athletes themselves to become content creators.